JasmeetSinghBali/JSentrix/nuances/DEV.md

 - diff branch setup Neo4jqueryEngine retriever interface via llama index to be reused by langchain or llamaindex agents.

-- diff-brnch polish gateway main.py maybe segregate into different files and folders and python-dotenv setup for storing the jwt secret
+- diff-brnch polish gateway main.py maybe segregate into different files and folders and python-dotenv setup for storing the jwt secret.

 - diff-branch setup reusable BaseAgent class that abstracts over LangChain and LlamaIndex agents to ensure consistency, modularity, and MCP + A2A compliance across all agents in the system. example-agents fraud detection agent, investigation agent, notification agent, action agent extends these base class to initialize and setup agents in a custom way.